Rich Fruit Cake

 Fold in the soaked fruit, lemon and orange zest.

-Sieve together the gluten-free flour, gluten-free oat flour, ground almonds, nutmeg and mixed spice and fold into the mixture.
+Sieve together the gluten-free flour, gluten-free oat flour, nutmeg and mixed spice and fold into the mixture.

 Spoon into the cake tin and use the back of a spoon to level the top.

 To protect the outer edge of the cake from burning – Cover the top of the cake with tin foil or greaseproof paper.
 Make a small hole in the centre for steam to escape.

 Cut a piece of greaseproof paper long enough to wrap around the cake tin.
 Fold into four lengthways and wrap around the cake tin, secure with sticky tape.

 Cut a piece of cardboard slightly bigger than the cake tin.
 Sit the cake tin on top.